Long-Term Supported Versions

 Makefiles

-Make is a tool that uses makefiles for compilation, linking, installation, and cleanup, so as to generate executable files and other related files from source code files.
-Therefore, makefiles describe the compilation and linking rules of the entire project, including which files need to be compiled, which files do not need to be compiled, which files need to be compiled first, which files need to be compiled later, and which files need to be rebuilt.
-The makefiles automate project compilation.
+Make is a tool that uses Makefiles for compilation, linking, installation, and cleanup, so as to generate executable files and other related files from source code files.
+Therefore, Makefiles describe the compilation and linking rules of the entire project, including which files need to be compiled, which files do not need to be compiled, which files need to be compiled first, which files need to be compiled later, and which files need to be rebuilt.
+The Makefiles automate project compilation.
 You do not need to manually enter a large number of source files and parameters each time.

-This chapter describes the structure and main contents of makefiles.
-For more information about makefiles, run the info make command.
+This chapter describes the structure and main contents of Makefiles.
+For more information about Makefiles, run the info make command.

 Makefile Structure

-The makefile file structure is as follows:
+The Makefile structure is as follows:

 targets:prerequisites